Find out what is happening in Pocklington and Market Weighton this week

 Pocklington

 Pocklington Arts Centre: Claire Cooper – Exhibition of photographs exploring and celebrating her personal sense of Yorkshire until Saturday 26 January.
-First floor exhibition, free entry.
 For opening times visit www.pocklingtonartscentre.co.uk

 Send your listings